jonromero/jonio_website/content/trading/forex-chapters.md

 Tags: algotrading
 Date: 2015-09-28 22:48

 These are all the post that have been written up until now.
+I may add/remove post as I get more feedback.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-081711.css" rel="stylesheet" type="text/css">